Important Notes:

 Assessed Mark

-If a student did not write the examination, an assessed mark may be granted only if there is sufficient closely supervised term work (e.g., midterms, in-person tests, etc.), if the student has not received multiple assessed marks in the past and the assessed mark does not lead to a failing grade.
-An assessed mark may be calculated according to a Faculty-approved formula that considers your closely supervised term work and the class average on term work and the examination.
-If the exam was written under difficult circumstances, your examination mark will be factored into the final decision.
+If a student did not write the examination, an assessed mark may be granted.
+Assessed marks are granted only if there is sufficient closely supervised term work (e.g., midterms, in-person tests, etc.), if the student has not received multiple assessed marks in the past and if the assessed mark does not result in academic suspension.
+Courses that require the final exam to be completed and/or passed, as per the course syllabus, may not be eligible for an assessed mark.
+An assessed mark may be calculated according to a faculty-approved formula that considers your closely supervised term work and the class average on term work and the examination.
+If the examination was written under difficult circumstances, UAC will review the petition and consider all factors.
+However, in most circumstances, students who petition a final exam completed in its entirety will receive their earned grade.

 Deferred Examination (SDF)